jtaylortech/ai-llm-changelog/README.md

 ## 💡 Why This Exists

 AI models are evolving rapidly.
-Keeping up with Claude, GPT, and Gemini updates across blogs, changelogs, and release notes is time-consuming.
+Keeping up with Anthropic, GPT, and Gemini updates across blogs, changelogs, and release notes is time-consuming.

 **This repo solves that by:**
 - 🤖 Automating the scraping